 To operate a business, no matter where you live, you need a business license.

-A business license gives you legal permission to operate a business.
+A business license is one of the most important restaurant licenses and permits.
+It gives you legal permission to operate a business.
 The process of acquiring a business differs depending on which country or state you live in.

 In the United States, the license has to be based on your restaurant’s address.